KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-WunderGround by RedNax67](https://github.com/RedNax67/MMM-WunderGround)

+0. This module is outdated: Deprecated.
+Wunderground API isn't working anymore.
+Check out MMM-MyWeather which is a fork with another API.
 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-WunderGround.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.